contensis/contensis.github.io/docs-src/content-types/update-a-content-type.md

 > **Note:** This will have no effect on the API Name.
 The API Name cannot be changed once its been set.

 ## Update description
-The content type description provides summary information within the content type listing screen describing what the content type is used for.
+The content type description provides summary information describing what the content type is used for.
+It is displayed in the content type listing screen and during the entry creation process.

 You can update the description in the details panel of the content type.